listenToRipley/node_js/server/README.md

 Incoming data is sent via a stream.
 A stream is an on going process and allows requests to be broken up in to smaller sections.
 In order to really process this information in a way the can be save/run/viewed in these smaller sections, you use a buffer.
 It's a way for the information to "stop" and extract information before "released" out into a fulled parsed page.

 See req.on() for more details.

+These are executed asynchronously, so the order in which they appear may not be the order these operations are executed depending on the size of the req or res.